gitrdm/gokando/docs/getting-started/minikanren.md

 - **FactsSpec** - FactsSpec describes facts for a relation for bulk loading.

+- **FreshnessConstraint** - FreshnessConstraint enforces that a nominal name does not occur free in a term.
+The constraint is local and re-evaluates when any variable inside the term binds.
+Note: LocalConstraintStore validates constraints on AddConstraint; if this freshness is already violated under current bindings, the add will be rejected with an error and the constraint will not be stored.

 - **GlobalCardinality** - GlobalCardinality constrains occurrence counts per value across variables.

 - **GlobalConstraintBus** - GlobalConstraintBus coordinates constraint checking across multiple local constraint stores.
 It handles cross-store constraints and provides a coordination point for complex constraint interactions.
 The bus is designed to minimize coordination overhead - most constraints should be local and not require global coordination.